jundalisay/superbnetlify/content/en/research/ranald/hands/chapter-02.md

 to
 vocational
 analysis
 guidance or training.

-The indications of the fingers must, however, be read in conjunction with the information fingers, indicating as of the person revealed by the hand as a whole and by the lines and markings in when a very long base on the finger of Mer- the palm.
+The indications of the fingers must, however, be read in conjunction with the information fingers, indicating as of the person revealed by the hand as a whole and by the lines and markings in when a very long base on the finger of Mercury, the little finger, indicates eloquence and cunning, and you find that other signs show a timid, retiring nature, you may be sure you have a potential demagogue, but one who is likely to remain anonymous, appealing through the written word, or possibly making no use at all of his gift of eloquence.
+Thus, the various contradictory evidences must be balanced against one another.

+You should accept as keynotes to the personality you are studying only the strong traits or those which are consistently indicated throughout the entire hand.

+the palm.
 For example,THUMB
-27
-cury, the little finger, indicates eloquence and cunning, and you find that other signs show a timid, retiring nature, you may be sure you have a potential demagogue, but one who is likely to remain anony- mous, appealing through the written word, or possibly making no use at all of his gift of eloquence.
-Thus, the various contradictory evi- dences must be balanced against one another.
-You should accept as keynotes to the personality you are studying only the strong traits or those which are consistently indicated throughout the entire hand.